nataliazader/smallbackendproject/README.md

 - We will evaluate if the requirements above work as expected

-- We will evaluate the structure of the framework and the logic behind the separation of concerns.
+- We will evaluate the structure of the application and the logic behind the separation of concerns.
 For example in the eventuality of adding other crawlers such as crawling Twitter followers of a Twitter account.

 - We will evaluate overall code quality, readability and consistency